fundapps/TechDocs/Sample-ImportFiles/README.md

 - IssuerId needs to be needs to be consistent throughout time so that the system can link the imported disclosure to another disclosure in the future.

 ## Data Overrides
+You can upload a file to populating fields that are blank or missing in the input file, or change the value of fields when the input property matches a certain condition.
-This is the API of [data overrides](https://fundapps.zendesk.com/hc/en-us/articles/201042883-Creating-Data-Overrides)
+This is the API of [data overrides](https://fundapps.zendesk.com/hc/en-us/articles/201042883-Creating-Data-Overrides).

 ### File Column Detail